-Erin maintains a broad litigation practice with an emphasis on commercial litigation and professional liability.
-Her commercial litigation practice includes acting for financial institutions in contract and negligence disputes.
+Erin maintains a broad civil litigation practice with an emphasis on commercial litigation.
+Her commercial litigation practice includes acting for financial institutions on a range of issues, including breach of contract and negligence disputes.
+Erin has also developed expertise in the areas of access to information proceedings, acting for several clients before the Information and Privacy Commissioner of Ontario and at the Divisional Court, as well as advising companies across the country on a variety of access to information related matters.
 Erin is also involved in medical defence work on behalf of the Canadian Medical Protective Association in civil, administrative and regulatory contexts.

-Recent cases in which Erin has acted as counsel include:
+Published cases in which Erin has acted as counsel include:

 - Lead counsel representing a physician in successfully responding to an appeal of a consent and capacity board decision (Islam v Ulic, 2019 ONSC 5481).